GCP Penetration Testing Notes

 Insecure Metadata Endpoint

-If the client has a /v1beta enabled, you can get the access token without the special header:
+If /v1beta1 is enabled, you can get the access token without the special header:

 Otherwise, you must query http://metadata.google.internal/computeMetadata/v1/instance/service-accounts/default/token with a custom header set